Houseplants can add color, beauty, and character to your living space! Here are a few key tips for keeping houseplants happy and healthy in your home.

 Even indoors, winter conditions can be tough on plants.
 Fewer hours of sunlight, drier air, and cooler indoor temperatures can take their toll, so be prepared.

-- In colder regions, houseplants that have been outside for the summer should be brought in at the end of of July.
+- In colder regions, houseplants that have been outside for the summer should be brought in in August.
 A sudden cold spell will be too much of a shock for them to survive.
 This is also a good time to take cuttings.

 - It’s also good to bring in plants before you start heating your home.
 This gives them a chance to adjust.
 Wash them thoroughly before bringing them in to rid them of any pests.